-- ★ Each airline has their own regulations when it comes to travelling with pets.
-Pet carrier/kennel requirements also vary depending on how your pet will be travelling (cabin, baggage, or cargo) so make sure you check these when deciding how you will be transporting your pet.
-If you are bringing your pet in the cabin with you, there is also a weight limit for the carrier with the pet inside. - → If your pet is travelling with you (cabin or baggage) you will need to contact your airline after purchasing your ticket to add them to your reservation.
-You must do this as soon as possible as airlines often have limits for how many animals are allowed on the plane at a time. - → Bring all of the relevant paperwork for your pets with you in your carry-on and attach a photocopy to your pet's carrier/kennel. - → If your pet will be travelling in a kennel that requires tools to disassemble, bring the necessary tools with you in case they are needed to get the kennel in a rental vehicle or a hotel room.
+- There are three ways you can fly your pet to Europe: in cabin/ in baggage compartment /or cargo.
+If your pet fly's cargo, this means that they are travelling alone. - Each airline has their own regulations when it comes to travelling with pets.
+Pet carrier/kennel requirements also vary depending on how your pet will be travelling (cabin, baggage, or cargo) so make

+- sure you check these when deciding how you will be transporting your pet.
+If you are bringing your pet in the cabin with you, there is also a weight limit for the carrier with the pet inside. - If your pet is travelling with you (cabin or baggage) you will need to contact your airline after purchasing your ticket to add them to your reservation.
+You must do this as soon as possible as airlines often have limits for how many animals are allowed on the plane at a time. some airlines only allow two animals in the cabin per flight. - + Bring all of your relevant paperwork for your pets with you in your carry-on and attach a photocopy to your pet's carrier/kennel. - + If your pet will be travelling in a kennel that requires tools to disassemble, take tools with you in case they are needed to get the kennel in a rental vehicle or hotel room.